What is it

 Responding to a Government RFP requires a significant amount of time and resources.
 Even if your company has the best solution for the Government, simple mistakes in pricing a proposal can cost your company the win.
 Or your company could win the contract, but find after award that it is losing money because of mistakes made in the pricing response.
 Becoming an expert at responding to Government procurements takes many years.
 However, this course can give you the foundation to reduce the learning curve dramatically.

 - A laptop with Office 2007 (or later).

 - Before arriving at the course, become familiar with the following excel topics: (1) basic addition/subtraction formulas, (2) basic multiplication/division formulas, and (3) using cell references in formulas.
 To get more out of the class, it may be valuable to pick up a basic Excel book and work through the first 4 or 5 chapters.

-The two day workshop will feature a series of lectures, each followed by individual reinforcement exercises.
+The workshop will feature a series of lectures, each followed by individual reinforcement exercises.
 Participants will need to be familiar with Microsoft Word and Microsoft Excel.

 Reading the RFP

 - Section M

 - Submitting Questions to the Government